gagan1112/collectionsbygagan/README.md

 # collectionsbygagan
-an implementation of java collections demonstrate usage of Java Generics
+an implementation of java collections Data structures, demonstrate usage of Java Generics